Jacques de l'Ange: Rediscovery and style

 Prior to his rediscovery, de l'Ange's compositions had been attributed to other painters principally from the Utrecht School, such as Gerard van Honthorst and Joachim Sandrart.
-His works also show a close relationship with the work of the Netherlandish painter Matthias Stom who is known to have worked in Naples where he produced a number of candle-lit scenes which clearly influenced de l'Ange.
-De l'Ange also shows a preference for scenes lit by candles or torches and when he renounces these devices, he achieves a similar light contrast by placing in the foreground figures in the shadow which are set off against the brighter central and background portions of the composition.
-The confusion with these other painters was likely caused by the fact that like them Jacques de l'Ange painted in a style influenced by Caravaggio.
-De l'Ange’s master Jan Cossiers also started out as a follower of Caravaggio whose work Cossiers may have studied during a stay in Rome.
+His works also reveal a close relationship with the work of the Netherlandish painter Matthias Stom who is known to have worked in Naples where he produced a number of candle-lit scenes which clearly influenced de l'Ange.
+De l'Ange also further shows a preference for scenes lit by candles or torches and when he renounces these devices, he achieves a similar light contrast by placing in the foreground figures in the shadow which are set off against the brighter central and background portions of the composition.
+Works of de l'Ange have further been attributed to artists such as Willem van Herp, Cornelis Schut, Jan van den Hoecke, Gaspar van den Hoecke, Jacob Jordaens, Artus Wolffort, Gerard Seghers, Simon de Vos, Pieter van Lint, Theodoor van Thulden, Rubens and his circle, and later artists such as Victor Honoré Janssens and Pieter-Jozef Verhaghen.
+The confusion with these other painters was likely caused by the fact that like most of them Jacques de l'Ange painted in a style influenced by Caravaggio.
+De l'Ange's master Jan Cossiers also started out as a follower of Caravaggio whose work Cossiers may have studied during a stay in Rome.